-Have you ever been grilling (or frying in a pan) burgers, but you have to keep flattening them with a utensil, so they stay flat instead of rounded?
-A burger with a flat surface is much easier to pile on toppings, right?
+Have you ever been grilling (or frying in a pan) burgers, but you have to keep flattening them with a utensil so they stay flat instead of rounded?
+A burger with a flat surface is much easier to pile on toppings.
 Or have you ever tried to cook a panini without a panini press?
 It can be tricky, and you could lose some valuable ingredients if you try a makeshift method.
-A grill press not only provides a small amount of weight to compress your food, but it also helps create an even sear on both sides of your meat and shortens your cooking time.
+A grill press not only provides a small amount of weight to compress your food but also helps create an even sear on both sides of your meat and shortens your cooking time.

 What should you consider when purchasing a grill press?

-- Weight: Most grill presses weigh 1.5 to 2.5 pounds.
+- Weight: Most grill presses weigh between 1.5 and 2.5 pounds.
 You want a weight that will flatten what you’re cooking but not squash it.
 A grill press for thick cuts of meat needs to be heavier; more delicate foods require less weight.
-Presses that are less than a pound may not give you the desired results.
+Presses less than a pound may not give you the desired results.

 - Size and Shape: Whatever is not under the grill press will not be seared, so make sure you choose a press with a size and shape that will completely cover what you’re cooking.

 - Material: You want a grill press made from a material that will heat evenly.
 Cast-iron grill presses have the weight and the conduction, but they need extra care to prevent rusting.
 Stainless steel will not heat as much as cast iron, but they’re easier to care for.